-Our corporate headquarters are currently located in Waltham, Massachusetts, for which we have a lease until December 2017, renewable for two additional five-year terms.
+Our corporate headquarters are currently located in Waltham, Massachusetts, for which we have a lease until December 2024, renewable for one five-year term.
 We lease approximately 25,472 square feet of office, manufacturing and laboratory space, including 5,700 square feet of cGMP clean room space that is outfitted for NeoCart manufacturing.
 This facility also houses our quality staff, including quality control testing, necessary to support NeoCart manufacturing.
-We subleased approximately 7,310 square feet of our facility to a tenant through May 2015, at which time this space was returned for our use.
-The Waltham facility is expected to be adequate for a potential initial commercial launch of NeoCart in 2019.
+The Waltham facility is expected to be adequate for a potential initial commercial launch of NeoCart in the second half of 2019.

 Additionally, we lease approximately 16,601 square feet of laboratory and manufacturing space, along with related office space, in Lexington, Massachusetts.
-The term of the Lexington lease expires October 1, 2022 and can be extended for one additional five year period thereafter.
+The term of the Lexington lease expires on October 1, 2022 and can be extended for one five-year period thereafter.
 This facility includes clean room space that will be utilized for production of our CT3 adhesive components, our collagen scaffold and the collagen raw material used to produce the scaffold and components of the CT3 adhesive.
 This facility also includes necessary space for quality operations, including necessary quality control testing.